jamesrhester/Lerche.jl/docs/src/api.md

 `transform` transforms the parse tree according to rules defined by the user using `@rule` and `@inline_rule` macros.
-Tokens will also be processed if `visit_tokens` returns `true` for that transformer type.
+Tokens will also be processed using methods defined using `@terminal` if `visit_tokens` returns `true` for that transformer type.
-This will significantly slow down parse tree processing.
+Token processing will slow down parse tree processing by around 20%.

 ```@docs
 @rule s
 @inline_rule s
+@terminal s
 Transformer
 Transformer_InPlace
 Transformer_InPlaceRecursive